 The Student Senate supports and will pursue the impact team's following recommendations.

 The Madison College Food Resource Guide is a valuable source of information to inform people on various programs, financial resources, and agencies that could provide relief when facing food insecurity situations.
 It provides an extensive overview of the Madison College District encompassing all 16 counties that represent the college.

 Because of the Senate's efforts, there are now food pantries on campus!
 The Truax Campus Food Pantry is located in the Health Education Building Room 122.
 Madison College students can take up to 10 pounds of food each week for free (1 time per week).

 Tuesdays 12:00 pm -2:00 pm

 Goodman South Campus also has a pantry called the Goodman South Cupboard Corner in room 021 Thursdays 2-4pm.
 It follows the same rules as the Truax one.

 Food Pantries on Campus

-Due to senate's efforts, there is now a food pantry on the Truax campus!
+Due to senate's efforts, there are now a food pantries on the Truax and Goodman South campus!
 Students can get up to 10 pounds of food a week.

 Room: Health Building 122